menggf/tsd/README.md

                   -m -h

     LongAssembly is a de novo assembly tool for long reads, e.g. PacBio sequencing data.
-    It is designed for the sequences with complex structure, e.g. the virus integrated sequences.
+    It is designed for the sequences with complex genetic structure, e.g. the virus integrated sequences.

     Usage:
         -d: the output directory (default: .)